bowtie-io/springboard/agenda.md

 3:00p | End | Go forth and build.
 See you on the 13th!

 #### Questions
-Email cperson@bowtie.io with any questions
+Email cperson@bowtie.io with any questions.

 #### Contest Rules